ajzo90/ajzo90/README.md

 Do you have overlapping experience or interests, don't hesitate to ping me here or https://www.linkedin.com/in/christianpersson-/?locale=en_US

-I am also hiring developers to my company, Infobaleen.
+I am also hiring developers for my company, Infobaleen.